FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 ### Doing your work in a worse way
 - [UX reviews](https://baymard.com/blog/gpt-ux-audit) with GPT-4 lead to low discovery, high failure rates
 - When [answering code questions](https://www.theregister.com/2023/08/07/chatgpt_stack_overflow_ai/), it has wrong answers more than half of the time
-- [Writing code for websites](https://nitter.net/AshleeMBoyer/status/1702367107130720534) with many accessibility mistakes
+- [Writing code for websites](https://nitter.net/AshleeMBoyer/status/1702367107130720534) with many accessibility mistakes or at least the [need for oversight](https://tetralogical.com/blog/2024/02/12/can-generative-ai-help-write-accessible-code/)
 - [Infographics](https://social.vivaldi.net/@brucelawson/110661660308637621) are just useless
 - [Fake users](https://www.syntheticusers.com/) to design “with confidence” even though research is about the specifics, details and behaviour of real people
 - [AI generated promotion social media posts](https://replyguy.com/) are just repackaged spam with unreliable results, which might lead to the next point